Munro bagging as a type one diabetic

 Dealing with hypoglycaemia

 A hypo is short for hypoglycaemia where the blood sugar level falls very low affecting brain function.
 This results in lack of concentration and extreme exhaustion.
 The lower limit will differ in each diabetic but the important thing is that warnings are received and action can be taken by the diabetic to resolve it.
 This means taking sugar followed by carbohydrates.
 I use concentrated glucose liquid which I get on prescription for my GP.
 I would usually follow up with some cereal bars after checking the sugar level using a glucose meter that my symptoms are due to a low sugar level.
 I am indebted to the people who walk with me for their understanding of the condition when I say I need to stop they will give me time.
-Also I eat at regular intervals on a walk as well as having slow acting carbohydrates such as porage for breakfast.
+Also I eat at regular intervals on a walk as well as having slow acting carbohydrates such as porridge for breakfast.

 I resumed hill walking three weeks after going on insulin as I felt so much better after such a such a long time feeling under par.
 Being in the hills takes away the worries of everyday life and gives you fresh air and often there are wonderful views which I find uplifting.
 Even on my low levels walks, there is much to see of nature and a lot of historical interest in Scotland.
 After a walk, there is nothing better than a visit to the pub for a favourite tipple be it tea, coffee or something stronger but I have to be careful with alcohol as it initially raises sugar levels but later causes a drop.
 After a walk, I have a hearty meal to replace all that carbohydrate lost in the exertion of walking.
-My advice is don’t expect good weather and always be prepared for the worst with adequate food supplies including sugar based and the right support gear of a whistle, glucagon pen, insulin pen etc
+My advice is don’t expect good weather and always be prepared for the worst with adequate food supplies including sugar based and the right support gear of a whistle, glucagon pen, insulin pen etc.

 The golden rule is never give a diabetic insulin.
 I carry the pen for my own use.
 There are a number of different types of insulin, some are fast acting and some are a mix of slow and fast acting.
 The glucagon pen is in an orange box and can be given if the diabetic is in a coma but has to be followed up with carbohydrate when they are conscious.
 Most of my hill walking was done before mobile phones were in use but now the best thing to do is to call for help if you are not sure what to do.
 I appreciate there is not always a phone signal.
 I have never required help from another person, only for patience to allow me to test and eat if necessary.
 The reason for hypos is that the balance of food, insulin and energy output has gone wrong.
 Non diabetics will automatically produce the required amount of insulin when they eat but diabetics have to inject the amount to balance out the food input and the energy output.
 Another factor is that the body continues to burn up energy for thirty six after exercise and subsequent days walking requires a lot of calculation of insulin and energy requirements from food.
 Apparently, diabetics make more than eighty one decisions a day more than non-diabetics!